 When you’ve outgrown the old but the new is not yet here

-This is what I shared helped me:
+Here is what I shared has helped me.

 Honouring what I truly want in each moment